 Porteau Cove

-This provincial park located along the Sea To Sky Highway sits just before Squamish and is far enough away from the lights of Vancouver to give a clear view of the Aurora Borealis.
-Note that certain hour restrictions apply, as it is a provincial park.
-And please do not park along the highway as your car will be towed away.
+This provincial park, located along the Sea to Sky Highway, sits just before Squamish and is far enough away from the lights of Vancouver to give a clear view of the aurora borealis.
+Note that certain hour restrictions apply because it is under the jurisdiction of the province.
+Also, do not park along the highway, as your car will be towed.

 Delta and Tsawwassen